This is why we struggle to believe women like Lucy Letby exist | Dr Jessica Taylor

 I’m a psychologist and this is why we struggle to believe women like Lucy Letby exist

-I’ve often been perplexed by the way my sister feminists will demand agency and independence of women, right up until the point that a woman commits violence or abuse, writes doctor Jessica Taylor.
-And then they are convinced a man must have made her do it
+Why do so many of my sister feminists assume that if a woman commits a terrible crime, a man must have made her do it, asks doctor Jessica Taylor.
+Because of the misogyny that still portrays us as healers and huggers, incapable of violent murder…

-While many people might be asking specific, searching questions about why nurse Lucy Letby murdered so many babies in her care, I want to focus on the way misogyny and gender roles mean that we struggle to see women as violent or abusive at all.
+While many people might be asking specific, searching questions about why nurse Lucy Letby murdered so many babies in her care, as a feminist and psychologist I am struck by the way misogyny and gender roles mean that we struggle to see women as violent or abusive at all.

 I am a firm believer that everything we do is a choice.
 Everything from whether we put the shopping trolley back where it belongs – to whether we harm, abuse, even kill another human being.